kisswiki/kisswiki/src/languages/zig/README.md

 if function is annotated to return error union, but it does not, there will be compiler error.

 in switch statement, case needs to end with coma.
 Add parentheses you if you need more statements in case.

+## Use master version

+It is adviced to use master version, for example with https://github.com/rofrol/zig-utils/blob/main/scripts/zupd.

+But zls is tracking latest release, not master https://www.reddit.com/r/Zig/comments/n8oih2/basic_zig_extensions_dont_have_error_highlighting/gxk98vi/.